 - Care Setting:

 - Health Care Theme:

-The project will then evaluate the effects of this smart pillbox intervention on both patients’ ability to take their medications safely and on the control of chronic conditions such as high blood pressure.
-Several measures of the intervention’s implementation will be collected, including the use of medication adherence reports by patients, caregivers, and providers.
-The evaluation will also include asking patients about their experiences using the smart pillbox.
+The research team evaluated the effects of this smart pillbox intervention both on patients’ ability to take their medications safely and on the control of chronic conditions such as high blood pressure.

 The specific aims of this research were as follows:

 - Implement a smart pillbox intervention for patients discharged from the hospital to the community.

 - Evaluate the effects of the intervention on post-discharge medication discrepancies, medication adherence, and chronic disease management.

 - Determine barriers and facilitators of implementation of the intervention.

 Two hundred and seven patients being discharged from a hospital and taking five or more chronic medications participated in a cluster-randomized control trial.
 Participants were randomized to receive the smart pillbox or a standard pillbox.
 Participants with the smart pillbox were contacted by a pharmacy technician on the day of discharge for information regarding their medication regimen to add into the pillbox software.
 Additionally, the patient received a demonstration on how to use the smart pillbox, an informational pamphlet, and an opportunity to ask questions regarding use of the smart pillbox.
 Patients assigned to the standard pillbox were given a weekly pillbox on the day of discharge with further instructions on how to fill it and how to properly use it.